It’s okay to admit it:

 The following groups of people should seek the advice of a physician before using valacyclovir; children, pregnant women, people living with HIV and people who have previously undergone medical procedures like kidney transplant, or bone marrow transplant.

-Oral cold sore pills are also available to buy over the counter without prescription, with the most popular brands / products include:
+Oral cold sore pills are also available to buy over the counter, with the most popular brands / products include:

 - HERP RESCUE